nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-12-03-tfs-2012-update-1-tf255430-the-database-was-partially-upgraded-during-a-failed-upgrade/index.md

 ---
-title: "TFS 2012 Update 1 - TF255430: the database was partially upgraded during a failed upgrade"
+title: 'TFS 2012 Update 1 - TF255430: the database was partially upgraded during a failed upgrade'
-description: "Resolve TFS 2012 Update 1 upgrade issues with expert insights on error TF255430.
-Learn how to restore your database and ensure a smooth upgrade process."
+description: Resolve TFS 2012 Update 1 upgrade issues with expert insights on error TF255430.
+Learn how to restore your database and ensure a smooth upgrade process.
 date: 2012-12-03
 creator: Martin Hinshelwood
 id: "9164"